bruceravel/demeter/documentation/Artemis/examples/fes2.rst

 #.
 For this simple first shell fit, we set up a simple, four-parameter
    model.
-The parameters ``amp``, ``enot``, ``delr``, and ``ss`` are defined in the GDS window and given sensible initial guess values.
+The parameters ``amp``, ``enot``, ``delr``, and ``ss`` are defined in the GDS window and given sensible initial :guess:`guess` values.

 #.
 The path parameters for the first shell path are set.
 S\ :sup:`2`\
    :sub:`0` is set to ``amp``, E\ :sub:`0` is set to ``enot``, |Delta|
    R is set to ``delr``, and |sigma|\ :sup:`2` is set to ``ss``.

-Note that the current settings for k- and R-range result in a bit more than 7 independent points, as computed from the Nyquist criterion.
-With only 4 guess parameters, this should be a reasonable fitting model.
+Note that the current settings for k- and R-range result in a bit more than 7 independent points, as approximated using the Nyquist criterion.
+With only 4 :guess:`guess` parameters, this should be a reasonable fitting model.

 .. _fig-fes21stshell:
 .. figure:: ../../_images/fes2-1stshell.png